kozlovadg/ArnoldToMantra/Readme.md

 - SolidAngle Aronold for Maya 5.2 (https://www.arnoldrenderer.com)
 - Autodesk Maya 16 or abouve (https://www.autodesk.co.uk/)
 - SideFX Houdini 16.0 or above (https://www.sidefx.com)
-- Foundry Nuke 9.0 or above (https://www.foundry.com/products/nuke)
+- Foundry Nuke 11.0 or above (https://www.foundry.com/products/nuke)

+## Repository Structure

+- *Houdini*.
+This floder contains code for part of assigning shaders in SideFX Houdini.

+- *Maya*.
+This floder contains code for part of saving shaders and textures from Arnold Maya.

+- *Nuke*.
+This floder contains code for part of converting textures to correct colourspace (ACEScg).

 ## References